nikki-experiments/dev-setup/homebrew.md

 # Homebrew
 I use this when installing programs to my Mac operating system.
+For the lastest info or installation instructions go to [Homebrew website](https://brew.sh/).

 ## Install
 I already had Xcode installed on my machine.
 I just needed to install the Command Line Tools.
 (Note: Newer OS X versions will no longer require you to download CLT or Xcode for this step).